-- Evidence to support medical necessity - Plan of care with specific and measurable goals and timeframe for initiating, progressing, and discharging the patient from skilled medical services to an independent home program. - Detailed description of active care services including: - What exercise(s) were provided - What area and muscle groups the exercise(s) were provided to - Amount and type of resistance, number of repetitions\and\sets, and time component. - Evidence to support the need for skilled services by a licensed professional in direct contact with one patient-
+- Evidence to support medical necessity - Plan of care with specific and measurable goals and timeframe for initiating, progressing, and discharging the patient from skilled medical services to an independent home program - Detailed description of active care services including: - What exercise(s) were provided - What area and muscle groups the exercise(s) were provided to - Amount and type of resistance, number of repetitions and sets, and time component - Evidence to support the need for skilled services completed by a licensed professional in direct contact with one patient

 Medical research supports the initiation of appropriate therapeutic procedures/exercise as soon as the patient is reasonably able to engage in the planned activity.
-Therefore, the expectation is for a patient to perform therapeutic exercises and receive a home exercise program within a reasonable timeframe (Akhtar, 2017; Ammar, 2017; Bronfort, 2011; Gordan, 2017; Gross, 2015; Haufe, 2017; Hidalgo, 2017; Lee, 2016; Lin, 2011; Macedo, 2016; Miller, 2010; Saragiotto, 2016).7-18 Based on the definition and guidelines for services that are medically necessary, the expectation is for the provision of the therapeutic procedures/exercises that are not for the convenience of the patient or health care provider or more costly than an alternative form of treatment.
+Therefore, the expectation is for a patient to perform therapeutic exercises and receive a home exercise program within a reasonable timeframe.
+Based on the definition and guidelines for services that are medically necessary, the expectation is for the provision of the therapeutic procedures/exercises that are not for the convenience of the patient or health care provider or more costly than an alternative form of treatment.

-Guidelines regarding the use of fitness machines (MedX, Extension Machine, Isostation B-220 Lumbar Dynamometer, Cybex Back System, etc.) show insufficient evidence that they are more efficacious than standard exercise equipment or that their use improves clinical outcomes to a greater extent than standard programs.
+Guidelines regarding the use of fitness machines (MedXequipment, cervical/lumbar eExtension mMachines, Isostation B-220 Lumbar Dynamometer, Cybex Back System, etc.) show insufficient evidence that they are more efficacious than standard exercise equipment or that their use improves clinical outcomes to a greater extent than standard programs.

-This documentation must support the following:
+This documentation must:

-- It must be clear that the Clearly state why the intervention is medically necessary. - Provide eEvidence to support number of visits that are often in excess of community standards for treatment of musculoskeletal conditions - Provide e vidence of functional improvement as a result of the increased muscle strength - It must be clear Clearly state the skilled service is being provided - Provide e vidence for why the skills of a therapist are needed beyond progressing weights and repetitions - Provide eEvidence for why the skills of a therapist are needed beyond a few visits to establish a program - Show that the therapeutic exercise is Their use should be part of a comprehensive rehab program - Include a pplan of care is driven by impairments, not the intervention itself - It must be clearClearly demonstrate that increasing muscle strength is the treatment of choice (e.g., strength building may be detrimental in an individual with movement restrictions).
+- Clearly state why the intervention is medically necessary - Provide evidence to support number of visits that are often in excess of community standards for treatment of musculoskeletal conditions - Provide evidence of functional improvement as a result of the increased muscle strength - Clearly state the skilled service being provided - Provide evidence for why the skills of a physical medicine provider/practitioner therapist are needed beyond progressing weights and repetitions - Provide evidence for why the skills of a physical medicine provider/practitionertherapist are needed beyond a few visits to establish a program - Show that the therapeutic exercise is part of a comprehensive rehab program - Include a plan of care driven by impairments, not the intervention itself - Clearly demonstrate that increasing muscle strength is the treatment of choice (e.g., strength building may be detrimental in an individual with movement restrictions).